PaoloMazzon/JamEngine/README.md

  - 3D audio support through OpenAL
  - Optional input management system to abstract away the qualms of managing gamepads and different keys
  - World management system to make many levels easier
+ - [Vulkan2D](https://github.com/PaoloMazzon/Vulkan2D) used to render, all of its power accessible inside the engine

 Naming Conventions
 ==================